 Preparing for the Next Time

-Even if you can't salvage an interview that went awry, there are things you can do to help alleviate the stress and worry about performing poorly again.
-Here's how to minimize job interview stress, along with tips for acing a job interview.
+Even if you can't salvage an interview that went awry, there are things you can do to help alleviate the stress and prepare properly so you can ace the next interview.
+Take a deep breath, learn from your mistakes, and move on to the next opportunity.